stephenlacy/gulp-stylus/README.md

 var gulp = require('gulp');
 var stylus = require('gulp-stylus');

-// include, if you're going to use nib helper library var nib = require('nib');

 // include, if you want to work with sourcemaps var sourcemaps = require('gulp-sourcemaps');